Browse Artwork by Category

 About This Category

 The Pacific Northwest Coastal First Nations use a twining process to create the finest baskets and hats from this "grass", often with cedar bark foundations.
 Weaving intricate patterns and designs, the master weavers use special dyed strands of Bog (Swamp) Grass.
-Each patterns is created naturally coloured materials over the regular weave.
+Each pattern is created with naturally coloured materials over the regular weave.
 They weave many styles and sizes of baskets, the most common being round with a flat bottom and fitted lid.
 After European contact, it became widespread practice to weave around bottles and dishes in less traditional forms: synthetic dyes of the brightest hue have almost entirely replaced the soft tones of natural dyes in designs.

 Taking Care of your Basket